 β

-We created a centralised library of design elements, such as colors, typography, buttons, and forms.
+We created a centralized library of design elements, such as colors, typography, buttons, and forms.
 These elements can be easily shared and reused across different projects, ensuring consistency and reducing the need for repetitive design work.
 We also document the usage and behavior of each component, making it easy for designers and developers to understand how to implement them correctly.

 β